 XyliMelts® is one such product.
 It is designed to work as an adhering disc that can be attached to the teeth or gingiva.
 It is shaped like a disc and works by slowly dissolving over time.
 On one side, the drug is coated with a vegetable gum adhesive, which makes it possible to attach it to oral surfaces.

 Empirical assessment has shown that patients using these oral adhering drug wake up to an after taste of mild mint flavoring.
-This gustatory effect combined with mechanical stimulation that is provided by the adhering disc, was found to diminish the perception of oral dryness once the patient awoke .
+This gustatory effect combined with mechanical stimulation that is provided by the adhering disc, was found to diminish the perception of oral dryness once the patient awoke according to this study .

 You can review some of the reviews that have been posted online for XyliMelts®.
 Most of the people who review this drug have indicated a marked improvement in night time dry mouth that is not associated with CPAP use.
 Patients who undergo CPAP therapy and suffer from dry mouth have also praised the drug saying how effective it is.